Ananya0703/Crop-Yield-Prediction-Using-Remote-Sensing-Data/README.md

 ## Overview

 This project is a comprehensive solution for Crop Yield Prediction using state-of-the-art machine learning techniques and remote sensing data.
-It empowers farmers, agricultural experts, and stakeholders with valuable insights into crop yield forecasts, allowing for better planning and decision-making in the agricultural sector.
+It empowers farmers, agricultural experts and stakeholders with valuable insights into crop yield forecasts, allowing for better planning and decision-making in the agricultural sector.

 ## Data Sources